Lordy2022/Learn-Python-Codecademy-Projects/README.md

 - I have written a Python program designed for a small-business that sells furniture 'Lovely Loveseats'.
 This program builds a system to help speed up the process of creating receipts for customers, storing the names and prices for the furniture items in variables.
 It will then process the total price and item list for the customers, printing them to the output terminal.

+Magic 8-Ball:

+- The Magic 8-Ball is a popular toy developed in the 1950s for fortune-telling or advice seeking.
+I have created a magic8.py Python program that can answer any “Yes” or “No” question with a different fortune each time it executes.

+Gradebook:

+- I have written a Python program to organize a students subjects and grades for half of an academic year - creating a mid-term gradebook.